MAC SIM BUTLER DETENTION FACILITY

 When dropping off a subject, Law Enforcement Officers enter the building through the Booking Door (1108-B) then through 1108-A. An intercom button is located next to each door to alert Central Control that you need access through that door.
 Entrance is then made through the Law Enforcement Lobby where reports may be completed while the subject is secured in a holding cell.

-Major Sonja Pritchett, Assistant Director of Detention
+Colonel Sonja Pritchett, Director of Detention